ERICKA EVANS

 Ericka is the Head of Production for Phantom Compass, an independent video games company in St. Catharines and Toronto, ON.
 Ericka turned her passion for playing games into a career making games.
 She got her start working as a producer at a St. Catharines based video game development company called, Silicon Knights.
 After a few years, she joined the team at Phantom Compass where she is now a partner.

-Ericka Evans
+Who: Ericka Evans

-Head of Production
+What: Head of Production

-Phantom Compass
+Where: Phantom Compass

 When we have more diversity in the group of developers making the games there will be more diverse stories that are being told and the stereotype that “video games are for boys” will just go away

-Computer Game Development
+Education: Computer Game Development

-$35,000 – $90,000
+Average Salary: $35,000 – $90,000

-Experience working with Computerized Environment, Coding
+Technical Skills: Experience working in Computerized Environment, Coding

 Ericka is the Head of Production for Phantom Compass, an independent video games company in St. Catharines and Toronto, ON.
 Ericka turned her passion for playing games into a career making games.
 She got her start working as a producer at a St. Catharines based video game development company called, Silicon Knights.
 After a few years, she joined the team at Phantom Compass where she is now a partner.